the1lab/1lab/src/Cat/Displayed/Instances/Objects.lagda.md

 ```
 -->

-# The Fibration of Objects
+# The fibration of objects

 Let $\cE \liesover \cB$ be a fibration.
 Its **fibration of objects** is
 the [wide subcategory] spanned by the [[cartesian morphisms]].
 The idea